alexBotteri/air-pi/README.md

 ### Case - 3d print:
 The case was designed using Sketchup.
 It is divided into 2 parts, the .stl are provided [here](https://github.com/alexBotteri/air-pi/tree/master/case-3d).

+### RaspeberryPi IOs
+both the screen and the bme680 are using the i2c bus, one option is to create a 2nd bus so that they do not have to share the same PINs and we do not to have to worry about potiential issues with addresses overlap if using the same bus:

+add the line in /boot/config.txt:
+> dtoverlay=i2c-gpio,bus=4,i2c_gpio_delay_us=1,i2c_gpio_sda=23,i2c_gpio_scl=24

 ## Software